XWine1/XDLCompiler/README.md

 ### Examples

-The following example showcases how define a simple interface that makes use of basic XDL versioning features
+The following example showcases how to define a simple interface that makes use of basic XDL versioning features

 ```csharp
 import "unknown.xdl";